ENERGY, ENTROPY AND NUMERICAL PHYSICS - 2022/3

 Thus, the summative assessment for this module consists of:

-a final 2 hour exam with section A consisting of compulsory questions, worth a total of 20 marks, and section B consisting of a choice of 2/3 questions for a total of 40 marks.
+A final 2-hour exam (60% contribution to the module mark) with section A consisting of compulsory questions, worth a total of 20 marks, and section B consisting of a choice of 2/3 questions for a total of 40 marks.

 Formative assessment and feedback